-This manual describes the VS File Management Utilities.
+This manual describes the VS File Management utilities.
 These programs perform the tasks of creating, maintaining, and reporting on data files.
 Each of these utilities requires that the data file or view being processed have an associated control file containing information regarding the actual data records (such as file size, field names, and record length).
-The programs described in this manual can be run by programmers and nonprogrammers alike; however, a rudimentary knowledge of at least one programming language is recommended.
-This manual assumes familiarity with topics discussed in the following manuals.
+The utilities that are described in this manual are as follows: